lw8192/Red-Team-Dev/C/WinDbg.md

 > lm                           # print a list of loaded modules, shows start / ending addr of where they are loaded in memory
 > x MyDllName!FunctionName     # prints loaded symbols

-Check memory protections for loaded modules:
+Check memory protections:
 > .load narly    #load extension that generates a list of all loaded modules and their protections.
 > !nmod    #view all loaded modules and memory protections.
 No DEP / ASLR displayed - means they are disabled.
+> !vprot eip     #show memory protections of a given addr
 Breakpoints:
 2 types of breakpooints: hardware and software.
 Software: controlled by debugger, INT 3 asm instruction.
 Hardware: controlled by processor using debug registers, debugger sets, allows you to monitor changes of / access data in memory.
 > bp <address>      #set a breakpoint